jakobhartmann/tensor-eqs-mcts/README.md

     - `start.svg` and `ext.svg`: Visualization of the original and final e-graph.
     - `settings.txt`: Settings for the experiment.
     - `ilp_data_main.json` and `solved_main.json`: Files used and outputed by the ILP solver.
-- The experimental results for our optimizer are saved in `/experiments/tensor_eqs_mcts`.
+- The experimental results for our optimizer are saved in `/usr/experiments/tensor_eqs_mcts`.
 Each folder corresponds to a combination of main and final extraction method and each subfolder corresponds to one model and seed.
 Each subfolder contains the following files:
     - `rmcts_stats.txt`: Optimization results including original graph runtime, optimized graph runtime, and optimization time.
     - `rmcts_iteration_data.txt`: Detailed information for each MCTS iteration including which single- and multi-pattern rewrite rules were applied to the e-graph.
     - `start.model` and `optimized.model`: Serialized version of the input and output tensor program.
     - `start.svg` and `ext.svg`: Visualization of the original and final e-graph.
     - `settings.txt`: Settings for the experiment.
     - `ilp`: The folder includes files used and outputed by the ILP solver.
 Only present for experiments that use an ILP solver.
-- [This Juyper notebook](./experiments/analyze_results.ipynb) can be used to analyze the experimental results and reproduce the tables and figures in our paper.
-Please follow the instructions in the notebook.
+- [This Juyper notebook](./experiments/analyze_results.ipynb) can be used to analyze the experimental results and reproduce the Tables and Figures in our paper.
+To use the notebook, please follow the steps below.
+We recommend to run these steps on the host machine outside the Docker container.
+    1. Ensure you have Python >=3.8 installed.
+You can download different versions of Python [here](https://www.python.org/downloads/).
+        ```
+        python -V
+        ```

+    2. Install virtualenv:
+        ```
+        pip install virtualenv
+        ```

+    3. Change directory:
+        ```
+        cd tensor-eqs-mcts/experiments
+        ```

+    4. Create a virtual environment:
+        ```
+        virtualenv venv
+        ```

+    5. Activate the virtual environment:
+        ```
+        source venv/bin/activate
+        ```

+    6. Install the dependencies:
+        ```
+        pip install -r requirements.txt
+        ```

+    7. Follow the instructions in the [Juyper notebook](./experiments/analyze_results.ipynb).

+- If you had to restart the experiments, it is possible that the `.txt` result files contain duplicates.
+This can cause the JSON decoder in the analysis notebook to throw an error.
+You can use [this Juyper notebook](./experiments/deduplicate_results.ipynb) to deduplicate the data.